Discovered – Currently Not Indexed: Why It Happens & How to Fix It (2026)

 Quick Answer:

-Discovered – Currently Not Indexed means Google has found your URL but has not crawled it yet.
-This usually happens because the page lacks strong internal authority signals, sits too deep in site architecture, overlaps with existing content, or falls lower in crawl priority.
-The fix is structural optimization — not repeated indexing requests.
+Discovered – currently not indexed means Google knows the URL exists but has not crawled it yet.
+This usually happens because the page has weak internal priority, sits too deep in the site, overlaps with other content, or sends low-value crawl signals.
+The real fix is structural improvement, not repeated indexing requests.

 When I First Saw “Discovered – Currently Not Indexed” (And What I Misunderstood)